Denver Travel Guide | 2-Day Itinerary, City Highlights & Day Trips from Denver

 • Price: $$

-Denver is actually a very suitable place for beer tasting, Epic Brewery in RiNo Art District is one of the famous beer bars in Denver.
-We came late, and the bar closed at 8:00pm, so we only had a flight, but we liked the beer.
+Denver is actually a big craft beer city, and Epic Brewery in RiNo Art District is one of the representative beer bars in Denver.
+We came late, and the bar closed at 8:00pm, so we only had one flight, but we like the beer here.
 We were surprised to find out that the bar closes so early, so please come early.

 Great Divide Brewing Co.